 - Lichen planus can affect any number of nails.

-- This is usually caused by infection with human papillomavirus types 16 and 18.
+- An association with human papillomavirus (mainly types 16 and 18) has been reported.

 - Skin-coloured or hyperpigmented lesions appearing as keratotic or hyperkeratotic or warty papules and plaques found on the proximal and lateral nail folds and hyponychium.

 - Subungual lesions may be missed and the diagnosis delayed due to similar presentations to other, benign nail disorders.

 - SCC in situ (SCCIS) can extend into the nail bed, producing onycholysis.

 - Invasive SCC arising within SCCIS can cause pain if it invades bone.